 I am reminded of another book, The Four Loves, by C. S. Lewis.
 Filled with a gripping discussion about love, relationship, and friendship, I’m drawn to this quote:

-He has said it better than I ever could.
-My experience as a Classical Conversations Director embodies the discovery, reward of friendship, and belonging that Lewis so eloquently expresses.
+Lewis said it better than I ever could.
+My experience as a Licensed Director of a local community embodies the discovery, reward of friendship, and belonging that Lewis so eloquently expresses.

-My fellow CC Directors, my friends, have tempered the problem of Isolation in my life.
+My fellow Licensed Directors, my friends, have tempered the problem of Isolation in my life.
 It no longer takes up residence in my homeschool.
 I am known, loved, and belong.
 Rather than personifying the word Isolation, as I originally suggested, I would instead give the terms Together, Friendship, Belonging proper names.
-In my years as a CC Director, I’ve come to realize that “Friendship … is born at the moment when one man says to another “What!
+In my years as a Director, I’ve come to realize that “Friendship … is born at the moment when one man says to another ‘What!
 You too?
-I thought that no one but myself…” (Lewis, The Four Loves).
+I thought that no one but myself…'” (Lewis, The Four Loves).
 I am not alone.

 Laura Kooistra, the wife of Kent, mother to six, belongs body and soul to her Lord and Savior, Jesus Christ.
 A decades-long home educator, she has always employed classical learning tools but found her people and place in community when she joined CC as a Challenge B Director in 2012.
 Her two youngest daughters are enrolled in local Challenge programs.
 A hobby farmer in Southwest Michigan, she enjoys both sunrise and sunset from her open property.
 Laura collects big words, loves challenging books, drinks strong coffee, devours podcasts, grows flowers, overuses commas, and enjoys time together (her love language)!